gvwilson/sensibleadventures/coriandel/coriandel.md

 sat back on his heels and studied me for a moment, then stood and raised his sword.

 *Thwack.
-Thwack.* He dropped the bonescuttle's head into the sack that hung from his belt.
+Thwack.* He dropped the *iyemnelili*'s head into the sack that hung from his belt.
 "Right," he muttered.
 "Now for the hard part."

 I wanted to shake my head, but even that was too much.
 My leg hurt---oh, it hurt, like I had never imagined anything could hurt.
 I wanted to crawl away from that hurt, to hide, to wriggle out of my body and leave it behind.
 I ground my teeth.
-I would whimper if I tried to speak, and I did not want to die whimpering.
+I would whimper if I tried to speak, but the name of my name was not Cup Rainbow Whimpering, so I ground my teeth together.

 "Here."
 The Karabandi handed me my spear and picked me up in his arms as he would a child.
 I almost retched from the pain.
 Just one more breath, I told